telerik/xaml-docs/controls/radrichtextbox/import-export/Pdf/settings.md

 	* __0__: No Compression.
 	* __9__: Best Compression.
 * __DocumentInfo__: A property of type __PdfDocumentInfo__.
 You can use this class to retrieve or change the document information.
-* __DrawPageBodyBackground__: A Boolean property that gets or sets a value indicating whether the exporter will draw a rectangle below the page body contents.
+* __DrawPageBodyBackground__: A property of type __bool__ that gets or sets a value indicating whether the exporter will draw a rectangle below the page body contents.
 * __FloatingUIContainersExportMode:__  A property of type __PdfInlineUIContainersExportMode__ that get or sets the current mode when exporting floating UI containers.
 	* __None__: When set the floating UI containers will not be exported.
 	* __Image__: Default mode.